 Specialist Disability Accommodation (SDA) is built within four categories: Improved Liveability, Fully Accessible, High Physical Support and Robust.

-Each SDA design category follows a specific criteria outlined in the NDIS SDA Design Standard.
+Each SDA design category follows specific criteria outlined in the NDIS SDA Design Standard.
 These standards are in place to help you make the most of your NDIS SDA funding while ensuring your home is equipped with the features that best support your needs.

 To determine which SDA category is best for you, the NDIS will look at how the features of each design category would reduce your support needs and how a particular design feature may or may not make it easier for you to access other supports.
 When selecting SDA categories, the NDIS will look at reports from your health professionals such as your Occupational Therapist along with any goals you wish to achieve.